mehedihasan770/my-Assignment-11-Client/README.md

 # 🏆 ContestHub

-**ContestHub** is a contest management platform where users can create, participate in, and manage contests.
-Users can join contests like design, article writing, business ideas, gaming reviews, and more.
+**ContestHub** is a full-stack contest management platform where creators can create and manage various contests. users can book and participate in contests through secure payments.
+The platform includes role-based access for admins and users to manage contests. participants. and payments.
+Winners receive rewards based on contest results..

 ---